aviaryan/awesome-no-login-web-apps/README.md

 <a name="drawing"></a>
 ### Drawing

-* [SVG-Edit](https://svg-edit.github.io/svgedit/releases/svg-edit-2.8.1/svg-editor.html) - Powerful SVG editor with lots of features.
+* [SVG-Edit](https://svgedit.netlify.app/editor/index.html) - Powerful SVG editor with lots of features.
 Open source.
 * [Method Draw](http://editor.method.ac/) - Clean and feature-rich SVG editor.
 Exports to PNG.
-* [A Web Whiteboard](https://awwapp.com/) - Touch-friendly online collaborative whiteboard app.
 * [Witeboard](https://witeboard.com/) - A real-time whiteboard for your team.
 No signups required.
 * [Draw.io](https://www.draw.io/) - Flowchart and UML drawing tool.
 Lots of drawing styles available.
 Exports to PNG and integrates with Google Drive.
 * [AutoDraw](https://www.autodraw.com/) - Draw beautiful sketches, thanks to Google's Machine Learning.
 Drawings can be downloaded as PNG.